sudhanshu-j/Parallax-Effect-/README.md

 Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.
 Click on the links below to see the difference between a website with and without parallax scrolling.

 Use a container element and add a background image to the container with a specific height.
-Then use the background-attachment: fixed to create the actual parallax effect
+Then use this tag --> ( background-attachment: "fixed"; ) to create the actual parallax effect